Brutal Russian general led troops that killed civilians

 When Russian forces retreated a week later, the bodies began to surface.

-Bucha, a pleasant town outside Kyiv, quickly became a global symbol of Russia’s wartime atrocities and case number one for Ukrainian war crimes prosecutors.
+Bucha, a pleasant town outside Kyiv, quickly became a global symbol of Russia’s wartime atrocities and case No. 1 for Ukrainian war crimes prosecutors.
 Retreating soldiers left behind the bodies of over 450 men, women and children — almost all bore signs of violent death.

 But the slaughter wasn’t limited to Bucha.
 It was repeated in town after town, village after village.
 Including in Zdvyzhivka.